 4 Paws - My GOAL

-To have a breeding program that produces mini Aussie's that are true in temperament, workability and structure to the standard Aussie.
-I have had the pleasure to own and understand the standard Aussie over 30 years and the only thing that my mini Aussie's will differ from them is the size.
-If you watch my site, you will see dogs come and go as I test new dogs for their true Aussie temperament, workability and lastly structure.
-If they have the looks and structure but not the true Aussie personality, they do not stay in my program.
-I am a strong believer in maintaining the true Aussie personality, first and foremost.
-I do not believe in breeding to dogs because of size, color or heritage value when they do not have the true Aussie personality traits.
-Likewise on the reverse side if they do not meet my criteria for soundness and structure they will not stay in my program.
-Dogs that you see on my site that are kept for breeding, I consider the whole package and are a good representation of the Australian Shepherd.
+To have a breeding program that produces mini Americans that are true in temperament, workability and structure.
+I have had the pleasure to own and understand the standard Aussie over 30 years which gave me an understanding of the breed.
+As our breeding has moved forward, our mini Americans represent the breed as evidenced by my show record.
+My foundation dogs which are all now retired, came from a three generation breeder.
+While our dogs are truly mini Americans, I still strive to have a personality of the aussie that represents their ancestry.
+I take care in breeding to continually improve the breed.
+Dogs that you see on my site that are kept for breeding, I consider the whole package and are a good representation of the Miniature American Shepherd.
 I rate my adult dogs, "Aussie" personalities on a scale of A, B & C. The scale and meanings are listed below.
 I developed this scale from my many years experience with Australian Shepherds.
 I do not rate 8 week old puppies for customers since these baby personalities are just developing and changing as they grow .
 Environmental factors can change a puppies personality direction.
 I rate puppy personalities differently.
 You can contact me when looking at a puppy to see what my opinion of the puppies personality is, at that time.

 B, + or -